jensprog/steam-api/README.md

 kaggle datasets download fronkongames/steam-games-dataset -p data/ --unzip
 ```

+2. Move the games.json-file to the data/ folder.

 You can also download the games.csv-file, but I would recommend the json-file for reliability and better data structure.

 ## Implementation Type